Pound tumbles as recession fears grow after UK economy shrinks

 Experts said the data was now catching up with the “cocktail of challenges” that the UK faces, with the potential for further problems as trade relations with the EU deteriorate.

-Official figures showed gross domestic product (GDP) - a measure of the total goods and services produces - fell 0.3 per cent in April, following a 0.1 per cent contraction in March and zero growth in February.
+Official figures showed that the UK’s gross domestic product (GDP) – a measure of the total goods and services produced – had fallen by 0.3 per cent in April, following a 0.1 per cent contraction in March and zero growth in February.

-Markets reacted strongly to the news with London's FTSE 100 index of leading shares dropped 1.5 per cent and the pound fell 1.5 cents against the dollar.
+Markets reacted strongly to the news, with London’s FTSE 100 index of leading shares dropping 1.5 per cent and the pound falling 1.5 cents against the dollar.
 Sterling was trading at $1.216 when the London Stock Exchange closed for the day.

 Across the Atlantic, Wall Street screens flashed red as the S&P 500 opened down again, losing 2.4 per cent of its value in morning trading.

-The index is now in a bear market, meaning it has lost a fifth of its value from the recent high reached in January.
+The index is now in a bear market, having lost a fifth of its value since the recent high reached in January.
 The tech-focused Nasdaq has now lost more than 30 per cent of its value since its recent peak.

 High-growth technology stocks such as Peloton and Zoom have taken a pummelling in recent weeks, erasing huge gains made during the early part of the pandemic.